Bridging Worlds: Where Science Meets Spirit

 The immersion also includes:

-• Daily integration circles and group processing
+Daily integration circles and group processing

-• Voice activation and simple song practices to support expression and connection
+Voice activation and simple song practices

-• Nature based rituals and time with the land
+Nature-based rituals and time with the land

-• A traditional Temazcal ceremony, led by local practitioners
+A traditional Temazcal ceremony led by local practitioners

 Throughout this week, participants will deepen their connection with the land, refine their capacity to respond to group fields in ceremony-informed spaces, and experience in their own bodies what it is to be held, seen, and guided through expanded states.